surfboard blog title

 • All the benefits of an epoxy plus…

-• Superior Flex – One of the drawbacks to most epoxies is that they are stiff.
-This is the main reason why some seasoned surfers won’t surf them.
+• Superior Flex - One of the drawbacks to most epoxies is that they are stiff.
+This is the main reason why some seasoned surfers won't surf them.
 However, with NexGen the flex characteristics are in line with a poly board.
 This will give you increased response off the bottom and more snap off the top.
-The flex is so pure, that NexGen is what all my personal surfboards are made out of.
 The flex benefit is due to the advanced resins we use on the NexGen models.

 • More Maneuverable – Because of the reduced weight and increase in flex, the maneuverability of the NexGen is greatly increased.